Vain-Guy/Students-Social-Media-Addiction/README.md

 Universities today face a quiet crisis: students glued to screens, distracted in lectures, and trading sleep for scrolling.
 But this project goes beyond anecdote—it’s a data-driven diagnosis of **how digital behavior affects academic performance**.

-Using real student survey data, we built a complete pipeline—from raw behavior to predictive modeling to behavioral tribe clustering.
+Using real student survey data, we built a complete pipeline- from raw behavior to predictive modeling to behavioral tribe clustering.
-> If you’ve ever asked, “Is Instagram tanking my GPA?”—this notebook gives answers.
+> If you’ve ever asked, “Is Instagram tanking my GPA?”- this notebook gives answers.

 ## Problem Statement